adptCode/onBoarding/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Instructions

+To run the project locally, follow these steps:

+Clone this repository.
+Navigate to the project directory.
+Install Dependencies: npm install
+Run the Angular Development Server: ng serve
+Open your browser and go to http://localhost:4200/ to view the application.